microsoft/service-fabric-traefik/README.md

 Copy-ServiceFabricApplicationPackage -CompressPackage -ApplicationPackagePath $appPath # -ApplicationPackagePathInImageStore traefik
 Register-ServiceFabricApplicationType -ApplicationPathInImageStore traefik

-#Fill the right values that are suitable for your cluster (the default ones will run fine with a MC cluster, adjust the placement constrains)
+#Fill the right values that are suitable for your cluster and application (the default ones below will work without modification if you used a Service Fabric managed cluster Quickstart template with one node type.
+Adjust the placement constraints to use other node types)
 $p = @{
     ReverseProxy_InstanceCount="1"
     ReverseProxy_FetcherEndpoint="7777"